 Launched in January 2009 by an anonymous individual or a team that goes by the pseudonym of Satoshi Nakamoto, Bitcoin blockchain and currency were created to take control of the money back from big financial institutions and governments and hand it over to the people.
 It was designed to work on an infrastructure that was transparent and decentralised.
 Moreover, it also enabled a higher level of anonymity and affordability.

-When Bitcoin came out, nations worldwide were struggling to deal with the recession caused by the US housing market crash.
+When it came out, nations worldwide were struggling to deal with the recession caused by the US housing market crash.
 The recession gave birth to the sense that these large financial institutions have an unreasonable amount of control over the country's economy.
 The regulations that were in place have failed to keep them in check.
 Apart from that, using these institutions for financial matters meant you had to share your personal information with them, deal with the delays, and pay a high transaction fee.

-Bitcoin was the first cryptocurrency that attempted to solve those issues by providing an alternative to people who don't want to rely on banks to manage their finances and transactions.
+It was the first cryptocurrency that attempted to solve those issues by providing an alternative to people who don't want to rely on banks to manage their finances and transactions.

 How Does Bitcoin Work and What Technology Is Behind It?